lukemilby/advisor/README.md

 ## Change Log

 #### v0.3.2
-- **Quick Start with Docker**: Update to Justfile and Readme to walk through setting up Archiver with docker
+- **Quick Start with Docker**: Update to Justfile and Readme to walk through setting up Advisor with docker

 #### v0.3.1
 - **Check for Pandoc**: Ensure pandoc exists before running